mrtyldr/find-a-duck/README.md

 Companies and Employees can rate each other.

 # Used Technologies
-Java
+Java,
-Spring Boot
+Spring Boot,
-Spring Data JPA
+Spring Data JPA,
-postgreSQL
+postgreSQL,
-Swagger
+Swagger,
 Auth0